The Georgetown University ice hockey team has a long and storied history.

 For both hockey fans and players, the hockey experience in 1941 was quite different from what it is today.
 Neither the skaters nor the goaltenders wore helmets or hockey masks.
 On March 8, 1941, the Hoyas skated to a 4-4 tie against a Penn State team that was billed as "one of the best in the East."
 In describing the game, the Washington Post stated, "The Nittany Lions were handicapped in the initial period when they lost their regular goalie, Larry Lightbody, who stopped the puck with his right cheek, necessitating several stitches and a substitute goal tender."
 Georgetown's March 22, 1941 game against the University of Pennsylvania Quakers was advertised by noting that "the game itself will be followed by two hours of public skating, both of which will be offered for an admission price of 54 cents."

 Today, Georgetown is a member of the ACCHL—the Atlantic Coast Collegiate Hockey League.
-The ACCHL, established in 1995, is part of Division II of the American Collegiate Hockey Association.
+The ACCHL, established in 1995, is part of Division II of the American Collegiate Hockey Association (ACHA)

-The ACCHL currently consists of three divisions and 13 universities.
-The Capitol Division consists of Georgetown, George Washington University, James Madison University, and Saint Joseph’s University.
-The Central Division consists of Duke, the University of Virginia, the University of North Carolina, and Elon University.
-The Carolina Division consists of North Carolina State University, Wake Forest, and UNC-Charlotte.
+The ACCHL currently consists of four divisions and 19 universities.
+The Capitol Division consists of Georgetown, George Washington University, James Madison University, Princeton University, and Saint Joseph’s University.
+The Carolina Division consists of Wake Forest, Elon, East Carolina, Duke, and UNC-Charlotte.
+The Premier Division consists of NC State, UNC- Chapel Hill, Penn State, Rowan, UNC- Wilmington, and Virginia Tech.
+Lastly, the Virginia Division consists of Denison, Richmond, West Virginia, and the University of Virginia.

 The Georgetown Hoyas have been members of the ACCHL since the 2003-2004 season.
 The Hoyas have enjoyed great success since entering the ACC, winning six league championships-- in 2005, 2007, 2008, 2012, 2013, and 2014.